 - Accurate test results – Adding the in-session behavior condition ensures that only visitors who perform the defined action become a part of the test segment (after clicking the free-trial button in our example).
 This step ensures that your decisions and changes to the websites are data-driven and based on accurate statistics.

 Say your hypothesis states that showing promo codes to returning visitors on your website who have not made any purchase will increase the checkout rate.
-For such a visitor segment, you may want to display the promo code when they are trying to close the website.
+You may want to display the promo code for such a visitor segment when they are trying to close the website.

 How to Access Behavior Settings